Launched: 1 February 2014.

 Registration, informal discussions, socializing during morning and afternoon, for early arrivals.

 Opening reception.
 Probably 6pm.
-Either at Lunga or down on the shore.
+Either at Lunga House or down on the shore.
 The reception will morph into a barbecue or other type of light supper.

 Possibly some sort of entertainment; perhaps by one or more of the attendees; perhaps some traditional Scottish music.